Mahesh-MSFT/-mahesh-msft.github.io/_drafts/oracle-waf.md

 7. Azure Ultra Disk provides upto 160K IOPS, 2K Mbps throughput at sub-millisecond disk latency.
 8. Oracle primary and FAR SYNC instances are in same Azure region providing lower network latency times.

 ### Operational excellence

+Oracle workloads need some of the most streamlined operational processes.
+Such processes help keeping workloads running even when operational and management operations are performed.
+Guidelines discussed below help in ensuring operational excellence.

-1. Azure Managed Application will help SWIFT to implement the infrastructure and provide ongoing support.
+1. Azure Managed Application will help to implement the infrastructure and provide ongoing support.
 2. Azure Policy provides building block to codify compliance requirements through definition and assignment.
 3. Azure Monitor enables customers with collecting, analyzing, and acting on telemetry from infrastructure as well as application.
 4. Azure ARM template will provide infrastructure-as-code services offering automated deployment and operations.